 One of the most problematic insects is the Beet-leaf miner.
 Regularly check your crops for signs of infestation such as bumps on the leaves.
 Should you notice any bumps in the leaf squeeze it with your fingers, squashing the bug.
 Homemade insecticidal soap can also be carefully applied to the plants to get rid of infestations.

 To prevent infestations place row covers over crops during the insects activity peak period, May until late June.

 Whatever the variety, harvest beetroots when they reach roughly the size of a golf ball.
-Overly large beetroots can be woody or tough.
+If you wait too long to harvest, overly large beetroots can be woody or tough.

 A root crop, the tops of beetroots will emerge from the soil as they grow.
 As the crop reaches its optimum size your thoughts should turn to harvesting.